1 – What Does the Biting Midge Fly Look Like?

 Midges, also known as No-See-Ums, punkies and sandflies, can be hard to eliminate on your property.
 However, we have a whole article that describes how to get rid of midges.
 The basic ideas are these:

-- Set up biting insect CO2 traps to draw the insects away and kill them.
+- Set up biting insect CO2 traps, like any of our Mosquito Magnet® traps, to draw the insects away and kill them.

 - Install small-mesh screens in windows to prevent their entry.